ska-sa/tango-simlib/README.rst

 License
 =======

-This project is licensed under the BSD 3-Clause License - see https://opensource.org/licenses/BSD-3-Clause for details.
+This project is licensed under the BSD 3-Clause License - see license_ for details.

 ==========
 Contribute